- Search The Registry

-Sellers preached that the idea of black power was never meant to undermine white people but was a concept meant to empower and celebrate the black community.
+Sellers preached that black power was never meant to undermine white people but was meant to empower and celebrate the black community.
 Although SNCC ended up having many critics and eventually disintegrating, the concept of black power sent a "wake-up call" to America.
 It allowed some members of the black community to express feelings of injustice to the community emotionally.
 Sellers refused to be drafted into the U.S. military as a protest against the Vietnam War.
 The leadership of SNCC thought that the Johnson Administration was trying to silence SNCC by drafting its leadership.
 Sellers graduated from Shaw University in 1967.
 After graduation, he returned to South Carolina, drained from the SNCC.

 He focuses on the oral history of African Americans who shaped the history of South Carolina, including cultural groupings and the languages of Gullah, Creole, and Geechee.
 He has also studied African Americans' survival experiences, sometimes recorded in folklore but often unrecorded.
 Sellers has two sons and a daughter.
 His youngest son is former South Carolina state Rep. Bakari T. Sellers (born September 18, 1984).
 In 1989, Seller's parents were aging, and he and his family moved back to Denmark, South Carolina, to be with them.
 In 2008, Sellers was selected as the 8th president of Voorhees College, where he graduated from high school.
 In September 2015, Sellers stepped down as president because of a heart condition.
 During his tenure, he helped increase enrollment.